Fast Food Health Problems For Vegans

 Contribution to Obesity

-Fast food restaurants incorporate their own flavor within meat.
-Usually, this means they are loaded with simple carbohydrates, having little to no fiber.
-White bread from ultra-refined flour with extra sauces and sugary beverages often add up to meal deals exceeding recommended daily allowances.
+Fast food restaurants incorporate their individual flavor within meat and buns.
+Usually, this means combo meals are loaded with simple carbohydrates, having little to no fiber.
+White bread from ultra-refined flour with extra sauces, fries or chips, and sugary beverages often add up to meal deals exceeding recommended daily allowances.
 Sodium, sugar, and calories are off the charts.
 The close proximity and relatively low cost of junk food attracts more customers and discourages home-cooked meals, contributing to obesity.

 Choose between small amounts of unhealthy foods and large amounts of unhealthy food.